Olical/nfnl/README.md

  :source-file-patterns ["fnl/**/*.fnl"]}
 ```

-For example, if you want to compile `.fnl` files in the root directory of your
+As an example, if you want to compile `.fnl` files in the root directory of your
-Neovim configuration (so no `fnl` directory at all) you could use this
+Neovim configuration (so no `fnl` subdirectory at all) you could use this
 `.nfnl.fnl` file.

 ```fennel